google/flax/docs/nnx/nnx_basics.md

 ### Stateful Computation

 Implementing layers such as `BatchNorm` requires performing state updates during the forward pass.
-To implement this in NNX you just create a `Variable` and update its `.value` during the forward pass.
+To implement this in Flax you just create a `Variable` and update its `.value` during the forward pass.

 ```{code-cell} ipython3